 Requirement: (DA-1) Access to electronic data must only be provided according to a user’s job function.
 System Owners must ensure that user access is limited by job function and appropriate data access is granted based on the principle of least privilege.

 Requirement: (DA-2) All workforce members that approve access for users must document the users access privileges that they approve.

 All data that is not otherwise encrypted must be physically secured.

 Requirement: (PS-1) Data centers and other areas where operational computer equipment with data is maintained or stored must be secured.
 Physical access controls and records must be maintained.

 Individuals removing electronic data from its original computing system are responsible for its confidentiality and integrity.

 Requirement: (DR-1) Electronic data that is classified as Restricted or Confidential cannot be taken out of UW School of Dentistry facilities without the workforce member’s manager’s approval (i.e. – supervisor, director, chair, dean).

 Electronic data in transit (e.g., email, “cloud” services, copying to removable media, text messaging, etc.) must be managed in a manner that prevents inappropriate access, data loss, or alteration.
 No matter what method is employed to transfer data from one place to another, these requirements must be followed.

-For guidance on how to securely use UW email, please see our policy on Emailing Protected Health Information (PHI).
+For guidance on how to use UW email securely, please see our policy on Emailing Protected Health Information (PHI).

 When possible, verification of receipt of the Restricted or Confidential information should be provided by the data recipient.